What is C. diff?

 • You will give a stool sample in a sterile holder supplied by your doctor’s office or lab.

-• The lab will run tests on your stool to look for toxins from the C. diff bacteria.
+• The lab will run tests on your stool to look for the C. diff bacteria and/or toxins it releases.

 • Stool tests can take 24–48 hours to give results.